galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-Now for each new column we want to add we need to replace the relvant batch numbers with the appropriate metadata.
-After that we can cut the modified column out so it is separated.
-We will repeat this process for each piece of metadata we want to add, all the relevant data can be found in the first table of this tutorial.
+For each new column, we need to replace the relevant batch numbers with the appropriate metadata.
+After that, we can cut the modified column out so it is separated.
+We will repeat this process for each piece of metadata we want to add.
+All the relevant data can be found in the first table of this tutorial.

-Lets now add the replicate column which tells us which rows are part of pools of the same patient and tumor location.
+Let's now add the replicate column which tells us which cells are part of pools of the same patient and tumor location.

 > <hands-on-title>Create replicate metadata</hands-on-title>
 >
-> 1. {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_column/1.1.3) %} with the following parameters:
+> 1. {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_column/1.1.3) %} *in a specific column* with the following parameters:
 >    - {% icon param-file %} *"File to process"*: `Observation data`
 >    - *"1: Replacement"*
 >         - *"in column"*: `Column: 2`